Unpacking climate change with an ESG materiality assessment

 SR1 Australian Sustainability Reporting Standards – Disclosure of Climate-related Financial Information, aims to configure the TCFD, IFRS S1 and S2 disclosure requirements to suit Australian organisations, and is proposed for introduction for Australia’s largest companies from 1st January 2025, before being rolled out for other companies over the next three years.

-Performed by our sustainability and ESG consultants, a ReGen Strategic materiality assessment will help get you ready for this new regulatory landscape.
+Performed by our sustainability and ESG consultants, a ReGen Strategic ESG materiality assessment will help get you ready for this new regulatory landscape.
 It will also prepare you to meet the expectations of your many stakeholders, as we work to both mitigate and adapt to climate change.

 All